Skip to content

 Key Takeaways

-• DuroMax's feature score of 7.0 far exceeds NorthStar's 2.2, indicating a much richer feature set across its lineup.
+• DuroMax's feature score of 7.0 far exceeds NorthStar's 2.2, indicating significantly more capable and versatile units.

-• DuroMax offers 31 models versus NorthStar's 7, providing significantly more options for different use cases.
+• DuroMax offers 31 models versus NorthStar's 7, giving shoppers far more choices across wattage classes and fuel types.

 Top Model Matchups